lexek/OpenGraph/readme.md

 What's all the bells and whistles this project can perform?
 * Scrapping OpenGraph meta information from web pages
 * Can follow 301/302 redirects
-* Some additional meta information also provided (host name, title tag content)
+* Some additional meta information also provided (host name, mime type, title tag content)

 ## Running